manasmehrotra13/Coffee-Shop-Sales-Analysis/README.md

 COFFEE SHOP SALES ANALYSIS

-This project is made by using Excel and Power Query.
-Gone through many processes to get the insights for the sales and to find out answers to some relevant questions.
+I worked on this project using Excel and Power Query, diving into various processes to uncover sales insights and find answers to some key questions.

 OBJECTIVE- To analyse retail sales data to gain actionable insights that will enhance the performance of the coffee shop.